 Spur to Social Reform

-I hesitate to quote more from Porter; I would wind up filling a new volume of Learner with citations from his work.
+I hesitate to quote more from Porter; I would wind up filling a Volume II of Learner with citations from his work.

-He throws the following sop to academic orthodoxy before he packs his books’s three hundred pages with demonstrations of the exact opposite.
+He throws the following sop to academic orthodoxy before he packs three hundred pages of his books with confirmations of the exact opposite.

 “What this book will not do is postulate a military dialectic of history.
 War is a profound agent of historical change, but it is not the fundamental driving force of history.
 Whatever causes war – economic factors, class conflict, human nature, modes of production, technological change, divine will – is by definition [how convenient!] a more basic causal agent than war itself.
 No matter how ubiquitous or profound the effects of war may be, war itself is a derivative and secondary phenomenon, never [sic] a prime moving force.
 By the same token, war should never be seen as an exogenous force that acts on states and societies from without; it derives rather from within them.
 When we say that war causes a given political effect, we should keep in mind that this is only a convenient shorthand; what really happens is that state leaders, governments, military officers, armies, and populations, in waging war and in coping with its myriad challenges, cause those effects to occur.” p.
 4.

 [NOTE: In the same way, I suppose, that apples, planets and stars, in coping with gravity, cause motion to occur without being directly affected by it as an independent force; or animals, in coping with evolution, cause corporeal development to occur in the same way.
 What undilute academic crap!]